3-D Printing Club

 Through individual and team growth, Men's Lacrosse aims to strengthen its program each year.
 Individuals, who are expected to attend scheduled practices, will develop skills in lacrosse, a commitment to the team, and a passion for the sport.
 We aim to accomplish these goals through strong student leadership and encouraged team involvement.

-The Society is a leadership honor society with a threefold purpose: (A) To recognize individuals who have attained a high standard of leadership in collegiate and/or community activities and to encourage them to aspire to higher achievements.
-(B) To bring together the most representative individuals in all phases of collegiate life and, thus, to create an organization with will help to mold the sentiment of the institution on questions of local and intercollegiate interest.
-(C) To bring together members of the faculty and student body of the institution, as well as other Society members, on a basis of mutual interest, understanding, and helpfulness.
+The Society is a leadership honor society with a threefold purpose: (1) To recognize individuals who have attained a high standard of leadership in collegiate and/or community activities and to encourage them to aspire to higher achievements; (2) To bring together the most representative individuals in all phases of collegiate life and, thus, to create an organization which will help to mold the sentiment of the institution on questions of local and intercollegiate interest; (3) To bring together members of the faculty and student body of the institution, as well as other Society members, on a basis of mutual interest, understanding, and helpfulness.

 The object of the Panhellenic Association shall be to develop and maintain women's fraternity life and interfraternity relations at a high level of accomplishment and in so doing to: - Consider the goals and ideals of member groups as continually applicable to campus and personal life. - Promote superior scholarship and basic intellectual development. - Cooperate with member women's fraternities and the university/college administration in concern for and maintenance of high social and moral standards. - Act in accordance with National Panhellenic Conference (NPC Unanimous Agreements, resolutions and policies. - Act in accordance with such rules established by the Panhellenic Council as to not violate the sovereignty, rights and privileges of member women's fraternities.

-The College of Idaho Pre-Health Professionals Club provides students at C of I the opportunity to engage in a wide variety of career oriented events, build relationships with medical professionals, and acquire the necessary experience needed to prepare for their desired medical profession.
-The C of I Pre-Health Professionals Club values human life, humanitarian deeds, and the sciences, together embodying the liberal arts ideals.
+The Pre-Health Professions Club provides students at C of I the opportunity to engage in a wide variety of career oriented events, build relationships with medical professionals, and acquire the necessary experience needed to prepare for their desired medical profession.
+We value human life, humanitarian deeds, and the sciences, together embodying the liberal arts ideals.

 This organization or society will serve to foster awareness for psychological study and research.
 We will provide a link between students and the research opportunities on campus.
 Our goal is to become more involved and active within our varied interests in psychology.
 It will also be the mission of Psychology Club to provide programming related to the academic and scientific field of psychology to The College of Idaho student body.